klyed/price.avax/README.md

-This repository serves as the development and staging area for the KLYE.net site
+This repository serves as the development and staging area for the Price.Avax site

 Feel free to clone and modify this project to build your own sites off of